mlr7/Qiskit-SDK-for-Quantum-Information-Science-in-Python/README.md

 ![](img/ghz_pic1.png)

-The Greenberger-Horne-Zeilinger (GHZ) demonstrates some peculiarities of quantum entanglement across multiple particles or qubits.
+The Greenberger-Horne-Zeilinger (GHZ) state demonstrates some peculiarities of quantum entanglement across multiple particles or qubits.
 Initially studied in the context of four particles by Daniel Greenberger, Michael Horne, and Anton Zeilinger in 1989, and later expanded to three particles by N. David Mermin in 1990, GHZ states involve at least three subsystems that are interconnected in such a way that the state of each particle cannot be described independently of the others.